How to Backup Dropbox to External Hard Drive?

 Step 3 – You will see the location of the Dropbox folder in the Sync menu.

 It is that simple.
 If you like to alter the location of this folder, then you can change the directory.
-With this out of the way, let’s show you how to backup Dropbox to external hard drive on Mac and Windows.
+With this out of the way, let’s show you how to backup Dropbox to an external hard drive on Mac and Windows.

 Before we go ahead with learning how to back up your Dropbox to an external hard drive, there’s something to discuss.
 Dropbox has a few standard requirements.
 Normally, you can move your Dropbox folder to different locations on your PC hard drive.
 You can also move it to an external drive.

 However, it is not strange to see users complain that they find it difficult to do this.
 It is probably because they are not considering the requirements.
-So that you don’t make the same mistake.
-These are the Dropbox requirements to consider.
+So that you don’t make the same mistake, these are the Dropbox requirements to consider.

 Requirement 1 – Supported File System